SporadicThought/dnscrypt-proxy-2-docker/README.md

 This image comes with a configuration which:
 - [x] Looks up queries via DNS-over-HTTPS (DoH) and DNSCrypt
 - [x] Use only DNSSEC, no logging, no filtering servers
-- [NO] Listens on all interfaces
+- [x] Listens on all interfaces
-- [X] Listens at 172.172.172.53 (Minimal change required to your Distro)
+- [x] Listens at 172.172.172.53 (Minimal change required to your Distro)
 - [x] Excludes Cloudflare, Google, and Yandex servers
 - [x] updated DNScrypt-proxy 2.0.45
 - [x] Uses public-resolvers v3